MY FEELINGS ARE MY FRIENDS

 Interoception is a key ingredient to emotional safety and mental health.

 My name is Bronte Spicer, I'm a teacher and author of It's Okay to Cry - The Gentle Way to Dissolving Depression.
-I teach parents and teachers how sit with and face big thoughts and feelings so they can improve mental health across the whole school community.
+I teach children, parents and teachers how safely face their big thoughts and feel their feelings so they can improve their wellbeing and reach their potential.

-I bring my wisdom from twenty years of lived experience with depression, my professional career as a classroom and special education teacher, further study in advanced mindfulness, trauma, nervous system resilience and raising my three gorgeous children, Jackson (8), Ivy (5) and Maggie (3), to this inspiring workshop.
+I bring my wisdom from overcoming a 22-year bout of depression, my professional career as a classroom and special education teacher, further study in advanced mindfulness, trauma, nervous system resilience and raising my three gorgeous children, Jackson (9), Ivy (7) and Maggie (5), to this inspiring workshop.

 "The workshop provided some really valuable insights into the science behind these emotional challenges and the tools to support children that Bronte shared with the group were incredibly valuable.
 Thanks Bronte.